-recv () → Union[Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray], Tuple[numpy.ndarray, dict], numpy.ndarray] Receive result from low-level worker.
+recv() → Union[Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray], Tuple[numpy.ndarray, numpy.ndarray, numpy.ndarray, numpy.ndarray], Tuple[numpy.ndarray, dict], numpy.ndarray] Receive result from low-level worker.

-If the last "send" function sends a NULL action, it only returns a single observation; otherwise it returns a tuple of (obs, rew, done, info).
+If the last "send" function sends a NULL action, it only returns a single observation; otherwise it returns a tuple of (obs, rew, done, info) or (obs, rew, terminated, truncated, info), based on whether the environment is using the old step API or the new one.